South Sudan is entering its eighth year of conflict and millions of people are in need of emergency aid.

 9 July 2011 marked a momentous occasion – the birth of South Sudan as an independent nation.
-But the world’s newest country is facing a major humanitarian crisis, caused by severe drought and an ongoing conflict.
-In December 2013 fighting broke out between South Sudanese government forces and rival political factions and the conflict has forced millions of people from their homes.
+But the world’s newest country is facing a major humanitarian crisis, caused by an ongoing conflict and erratic climatic conditions.

 South Sudan was already one of the world's poorest countries.
 Many people in rural areas cannot access drinking water, and a lack of doctors and health clinics has led to some of the worst maternal mortality rates in the world.

 CAFOD's work in South Sudan